JosefVilestadGit/executors/docker-reconciler/examples/arrowhead/ARROWHEAD_EXAMPLE.md

 - Start database first, wait for healthy status
 - Only then start core systems
 - Use Docker healthchecks or wait-for-it scripts
-- Handle cascade deletion (remove all containers when service is deleted)
+- Handle cascade deletion (remove all containers when blueprint is deleted)

 ### Volume Management